 - The college or university exercises oversight over the internship program and provides educational credit.

-- The field education experience is supervised by Social Work and Criminal Justice Program personnel; there is an agreement between the program and the field site and a learning contract between the student and the site.
+- The field education experience is supervised by School of Social Work and Criminal Justice personnel; there is an agreement between the program and the field site and a learning contract between the student and the site.

 - The Social Work Field Education program is meant to be solely educational and provide training to prepare the professional social worker.
 It is not meant to supplant or replace existing employees of social work within the field education program site.